A struggle for democracy!

 adapted to survive, and offer explanations of their behaviours.

-to the environment, other species, and all extended ecological communities, so as to ensure their mutual co-existence.
-It
+the environment, other species, and all extended ecological communities, so as to ensure their mutual co-existence.
+It evaluates

-evaluates evidence so as to devise social, moral, philosophical, economic, ecological, environmental manifestos in order to
+evidence so as to devise social, moral, philosophical, economic, ecological, environmental manifestos in order to identify the

-identify the principles, policies, and actions that are necessary to protect the environment and enable the survival of all
+principles, policies, and actions that are necessary to protect the environment and enable the survival of all ecological